Grand Theft Auto: Vice City

 Haven't I told you I can't find the fucking animation

 An array of anti-crack protections are present in the PC version, although barely anyone noticed them due to a successful crack which avoided them coming out three days before release.
 If the game detects that the SecuROM copy protection has been tampered with, then a number of fascinating after-effects have a chance of triggering:

 - Upon the "mission clean-up" op-code running (usually when a mission starts or finishes) there is a 25% chance of the weather being permanently changed to rain.
 This is saved into your savegame, so you can't avoid it by restarting the game.
 (The APLEASANTDAY cheat code and starting certain missions still work, though.)

-- Loading a save with more than that amount of frames logged crashes the game with an unhandled exception error on load.
+- Loading a save with more than 72,000 frames logged crashes the game with an unhandled exception error on load.

 - Sniper Rifles no longer do any damage, although they still affect the moon.

 - After 35 minutes of play time, all garages are disabled.
 This renders the "Copland" and "Sir Yes Sir!" missions unwinnable.
-Pay & Sprays remain open, but won't recolour your vehicle.
+Pay & Sprays remain open, but won't recolor your vehicle.

 - The stats menu simply won't display anything.
 You can still press S to save your stats to a file.